Skip to main content

 versionYesSchema version.
 Must be 1.

-reviewsNoMirrors AI review settings and lets you define custom rules.
+reviewsNoMirrors AI review settings and lets you define custom agents.

 pr_descriptionsNoControls AI-authored PR summaries and optional instructions.